Bumblebee202111/doubean-public/README.md

 An unofficial [Douban][douban] app mainly used for browsing the [Groups][douban-groups] section.
 \([豆瓣][douban]非官方app，主要用于[小组][douban-groups]浏览。\)

-The development of this app is resumed to meet the requests of the friend who filed the first issue!
-While only features demanded by the limited number of existing users are likely to be added, this project is also going to be used as my playground for trending technologies such as Jetpack Compose.
-This brings [tons of migration tasks](#migrations), and also means that old libraries and new libraries are currently mixed together.

-Note I am an inexperienced Android beginner and the only developer of it.
+Note: I am an inexperienced Android beginner and the only developer of it.
 Occasional crashes may happen, UI design may be incomplete and features you need may be missing.
+Only features demanded by me and other users are possible to be added.
+This project is also going to be used as my playground for trending technologies such as Jetpack Compose.
+This brings [tons of migration tasks](#migrations), and also means that old and new libraries are currently mixed.

-*The development progress is slowed down again so that I can spend more time on the exploration of the backend and frontend areas.
-Updates in the future are still possible.*
+*The development of this app is slowed down again so that I can spend more time on the exploration of the backend and frontend areas.*

 [douban]: https://www.douban.com/